 Bad news – Myanmar is a lot more expensive than the rest of Southeast Asia – infrastructure is still being built.
 That includes guesthouses and restaurants.
 Businesses are recovering their costs.
 What does that look like?

 Accommodation costs: A dorm bed will set you back around $20-$30 a night.
 You can get a basic private room with en-suite from around $35 for a single bed.
-I paid $50 a night in a modern hotel in Mandalay, but I made a last minute booking with Agoda. $75 is a more realistic price.
+I paid $50 a night in a modern hotel in Mandalay, but I made a last minute booking. $75 is a more realistic price.
 Popular ‘package tourist’ destinations like Ngapali beach can cost as much as $100 a night for a 2-star hotel (though there are a couple of hostels there too).
 On the plus side, you usually get a free breakfast with your accommodation.

 Food costs – street food is most affordable – around $1-$2 for a plate of something basic.
 Local restaurants costs around $2-$4 a meal.
 Anything remotely westerns (air-conditioning or featuring something like pizza) and you’re into the $7-$12 bracket.